stereoj/DBupgrade/README.md

 Update scripts are located in <strong>scripts</strong> folder.</br>
 Run <strong>createDB.bsh</strong> to create mysql DB.</br>
-Run <strong>updateDB.bsh</strong> to update the DB by scripts in the folder in Linux.</br>
+Run <strong>updateDB.bsh</strong> to update the DB by scripts in folder in Linux.</br>
-Run <strong>updateDB.bat</strong> to update the DB by scripts in the folder in Winsows.
+Run <strong>updateDB.bat</strong> to update the DB by scripts in folder in Winsows.